ChristophCan/UdacityND-Behavioral-Cloning/writeup_template.md

 ### Summary

-With a surprisingly low amount of training data, I managed to train a model which keeps the car on track.
+I managed to train a model which keeps the car on track.
 Using left and right images to train a slight course correction, when the car leaves the center of the road, hereby seemed to be the major factor in my creation of training data.

 I also tried to add more training data, as suggested in the project videos like driving the car back to the center of the road when it is on the border.
-But this only resulted in a worse driving performance.
-That´s why I stuck to my simple training data.
+This helped to keep the car on track on the special features of the track as the bridge or the sharp curves.